GlobalBoost/rust-tuesdays/creating_and_deploying_sample_smart_contract.md

-# Deploying an Ink! based Smart Contract on a Substrate Node
+# Deploying a Sample Counter Ink! based Smart Contract on a Substrate Node

 To deploy an ink! contract on a substrate node, you can follow these steps: